Rachel HardingBy Dr Rachel Harding Edited by Dr Sarah Hernandez

 AMT-130 is a one-and-done gene therapy which aims to lower the levels of the HD protein molecule, huntingtin, in the brain

 AMT-130 is made up of a harmless virus packaged with genetic material that contains the instructions to reduce the amount of huntingtin in each cell that the virus infects in the brain.
-The drug is given to people with HD by a very specialised type of brain surgery which delivers it into the fluid-filled spaces of the brain, known as the ventricles.
+The drug is given to people with HD by a very specialised type of brain surgery.

 All of this was obviously rather daunting back when AMT-130 was first developed and we didn’t know how safe the drug might be.
 The one-and-done nature of the drug means that effects of the drug, good or bad, can not be undone.